Evidence-Based Nutrient Recommendations

 Lysine was the limiting amino acid in the diets of the vegan men; they surpassed the RDA by only 9%.
 The 95% confidence interval for lysine intake was 2.69-2.95 g/day, with a lower margin of 104% of the RDA.

 The vegan men surpassed the RDA for methionine by the next lowest amount of 33%.
-Methionine is traditionally the amino acid of second most concern in vegan diets.
+Methionine is traditionally the second most concerning amino acid in vegan diets.

-Vegans in the United States might eat higher amounts of protein than those in the United Kingdom.
-The Adventist Health Study-2 from the United States found an average protein intake of 71 g/day for men and women combined (Average Nutrient Intakes), considerably more than the 58 g/day of this subset of men in EPIC-Oxford (Schmidt, 2015).
+Vegans in the United States might consume more protein than those in the United Kingdom.
+The Adventist Health Study-2 from the United States found an average protein intake of 71 g/day for men and women combined (Average Nutrient Intakes), considerably higher than the 58 g/day for this subset of men in EPIC-Oxford (Schmidt, 2015).

 As a percentage of body weight, the RDA for protein and amino acids is the same for women as for men.